deepset-ai/haystack-core-integrations/integrations/astra/README.md

 ## Warnings about indexing

-When creating an Astra DB vector store, you may see a warning similar to the following:
+When creating an Astra DB document store, you may see a warning similar to the following:

 > Astra DB collection '...' is detected as having indexing turned on for all fields (either created manually or by older versions of this plugin).
 This implies stricter limitations on the amount of text each string in a document can store.
 Consider indexing anew on a fresh collection to be able to store longer texts.